-Job Postings With No Closing Dates
+Why Might a Job Postings Have No Closing Date?

 Job postings usually have closing dates.
 These dates give applicants a timeframe for hiring and get the organization moving on with the hiring process.

-Despite online applications systems that tell where applications are in the hiring process, applicants can never truly know where they stand until it is all over.
+Despite online applications systems that tell where applications are in the hiring process, applicants can never know where they stand until it is all over.
 The closing date at least gives them a data element for making an educated guess about when they can forget about getting hired.

 Organizations use the closing date to draw a line in the sand for rejecting late applications.
 The date justifies throwing away applications that come in after the deadline.